10 winter flowers to plant now for a flurry of blooms over the colder months

 Morris Hankinson is the founder and managing director of Hopes Grove Nurseries Ltd, the UK’s only specialist grower-retailer of hedging plants, which he established after graduating with a Commercial Horticulture Degree from Writtle College, Essex in 1992.

-With these words ringing in our ears, these are the best winter flowers to get planting while the soil is still warm (just!) and the conditions are just perfect for new roots to grow:
+With these words ringing in our ears, here are the best winter flowers to plant now while the soil is still warm (just!).

 1. Hellebores